Operations & Grants Manager

 She holds a BA in History from the University of Michigan, Ann Arbor.

-As the Executive Director of the Infosys Foundation USA, Kate is inspired to advance the Foundation’s commitment to bridge the digital divide through Computer Science and Maker education.
+As the Executive Director of the Infosys Foundation USA, Kate is inspired to advance the Foundation’s commitment to increase K-12 access to Computer Science and Maker Education across the US.
+She wants future generations to feel they can be the creators, not just consumers of technology.

-Kate is passionate about the power of education and technology to create positive social impact.
-She is a member of the Board of Directors of Mary’s Meals USA; served as a Global Give Back Circle Mentor; co-founded and leads the Wake Forest University ‘Global Deacs’ alumni network and serves on the Wake Forest University Alumni Council.
-Kate was previously a member of the Johns Hopkins University Alumni Association, co-led the JHU SAIS New York Alumni Club and served on the Executive Committee of the SAIS Women Lead initiative.
-She is a graduate of Wake Forest University with a BA in Spanish and Political Science and the Johns Hopkins University School of Advanced International Studies with a MA in International Economics and Latin American Studies.
+Kate is passionate about the power of education and technology to create positive impact.
+Since a young age, she has pursued opportunities to engage with youth from under-represented communities to expand their educational potential.
+The Children’s Aid Society in NY and Everybody Wins in Washington, DC were particularly influential experiences.
+Currently, Kate is a member of the Board of Directors of Mary’s Meals USA, a global non-profit working at the intersection of food security and education.
+She co-founded and leads the Wake Forest University ‘Global Deacs’ alumni network and serves on the Wake Forest University Alumni Council.
+Previously, Kate was a member of the Johns Hopkins University Alumni Association, co-led the JHU SAIS New York Alumni Club and served on the Executive Committee of the SAIS Women Lead initiative.
+She is a graduate of both Wake Forest University with a BA in Spanish and Political Science and the Johns Hopkins University School of Advanced International Studies (SAIS) with a MA in International Economics and Latin American Studies.

 Ravi Kumar S. serves as chairperson of Infosys Foundation USA and offers his extensive leadership experience to further the Foundation’s mission.
 As President and the Deputy Chief Operating Officer at Infosys, he leads the Infosys global delivery organization across all industry segments, driving digital transformation services, application development and maintenance; independent validation services, engineering services, emerging technology solutions, business intelligence and analytics, cloud and infrastructure, and enterprise package applications service lines.
 As champion for Infosys’ US talent model, Ravi is driving the creation of several new Innovation and Technology Hubs by collaborating closely with clients, local and state governments, and academic ecosystems.